A guide to NMEA 2000® installations for yachts

 NMEA 2000 allows a yacht engineer, owner or captain to choose the best possible products from a wide range of manufacturers.
 They no longer need to stick to the same brand for every device, and as long as the electronics carry the NMEA Certified mark, all of the products will work together seamlessly.

-Steve Spitzer, NMEA Technical Director has previously stated, “to date there are nearly 600 marine electronics products that carry the NMEA 2000 label, and more are being added all the time.
+Steve Spitzer, added, “To date there are nearly 600 marine electronics products that carry the NMEA 2000 label, and more are being added all the time.
 You can see a comprehensive list by visiting NMEA.org.”

 Diagnostic tools are available to help a user and/or installer understand an NMEA 2000 network, from a list of the devices, to the exact messages being sent around the network.
 “PC Gateways” (like the Actisense NGT-1) are invaluable when used with diagnostic software (such as the freely available NMEA Reader) to find the source of an issue and understand the actual data available on the network.
 They can also record this data to a “Log” file that can be shared with the Tech Support teams from a number of manufacturers.